roblg/node-calc-cli/README.md

 ### Known Issues

 * The error messages thrown by the parser are probably next to worthless most of the time, but if you don't mistype anything, it'll work great!
 * The actual evaluation is currently delegating to the JS engine for evaluation, so it's basically double precision floating point math, which is mostly fine.
 Someday I plan to integrate (probably very slow) arbitrary-precision arithmetic.
 I have the beginnings of a [BigInt](https://github.com/roblg/project-euler/blob/master/js/BigInt.js) class in my [projecteuler](http://projecteuler.net) solutions, but it doesn't handle subtraction/division/negative numbers yet.
+Switching to aribtrary precision numbers would also eliminate the usefulness of the JS Math function passthrough.
 * I think it would be fun to extend to allow the user to define arbitrary functions.